 What you will learn in this tip: Data deduplication is no longer just a cool technology, and it's become a fairly common component of modern data backup strategies.
-Learn how to leverage data dedupe technology as part of your disaster recovery strategy
+Learn how to leverage data dedupe technology as part of your disaster recovery strategy in this tip.

 With products from major storage vendors, it's clear data dedupe technology isn't just a niche technology.
 You may already have a dedupe appliance or dedupe software installed in your environment as part of your data backup strategy.
 But deduplication can also play an important role in your disaster recovery strategy.